craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Martial.md

 ###### REQ: 3EXP
 ###### 2 AP
 ###### USE: Armor - Light or None
-'You have a need for speed.
-It's '
+'You have a need for speed.'

 Until the beginning of your next turn, when you make a Maneuver, you may run up to 15' instead of 10' and you may climb, crawl, or jump up to 10' instead of 5'.